 Greetings from Spain once again!
-The teaching year is almost upon me again, but before it starts I managed to fit in a weekend trip to the historic city of Córdoba, which included a trip to see Córdoba CF’s La Liga 2 game against CD Lugo.
+The teaching year is almost upon me again, but before it starts I managed to fit in a weekend trip to the historic city of Córdoba, which included a trip to see Córdoba CF’s Segunda game against CD Lugo.

 After a lap of the stadium by Córdoba’s slightly creepy anthropomorphic crocodile mascot, the game kicked off with the home side making most of the running and they were rewarded with an excellent opening goal from striker Rodri after 20 minutes, but were pegged back just before the break by a goal from Lugo’s Campillo in a counter-attack from a Córdoba corner.

 A string of corners at the start of the second half ultimately led to the home team winning a penalty, converted by Rodri, although for me the highlight was the aforementioned mascot getting a little carried away in his celebrations with the crowd and almost losing his head in the process.
 Yet from this excellent position, Córdoba let the game slip away from them.
 The lead lasted for barely ten minutes and then with 13 minutes left, they fell behind.
 The atmosphere had been good throughout the game, but it now became more frantic as the ultras behind each goal desperately urged their team forward.

 There was one last sting in the tail and unfortunately for Lugo, it came about as the result of a substitution they’d made to help them protect the lead.
 Serge Leuko entered the field on 83 minutes and had a quiet enough game until a spectacularly counter-productive 89th minute, where he first conceded a penalty, was booked for the foul and then received a second yellow card for his protestations.